koply/KCommando/README.md

 [![jitpack-version](https://jitpack.io/v/MusaBrt/KCommando.svg)](https://jitpack.io/#MusaBrt/KCommando)
 ![LICENSE](https://img.shields.io/github/license/MusaBrt/KCommando?style=flat)

 Annotation-based multifunctional command handler framework for JDA & Javacord.
+KCommando has a external plugin system.

 ## Features
 All these features have a modular structure and you can edit all of these modules and integrate them for your projects.